“And above all things have fervent love for one another, for ‘love will cover a multitude of sins.’”

 The word “have” in the Greek carries the idea of “keeps on having.”
 “Fervent” love should not be not sporadic or occasional.
-God’s desire is for us to unceasingly love with perseverance.
+God’s desire is for us to love with perseverance unceasingly.
 God wants us to be eager to preserve our love in a warm environment.
 The idea is to keep love constant.

 “Let brotherly love continue,” Heb.
 13:1.

 The word “fervent” denotes strained, stretched, eager, earnest, hence, metaphorically, “fervent.”
 This is an adjective of intensity.
 Have intense love for others.

 The Greek used “fervent” for the taut muscles of an athlete who strains every ounce of energy to win a race.
-In the 100 yard dash the runner strains and stretches his body to stretch across the tape first.
-This love is intent, earnest and will extend oneself to the limit for others.
+In the 100 yard dash, the runner pushes and stretches his body to stretch across the tape first.
+This love is intent, earnest, and will extend oneself to the limit for others.
 Do you exert yourself for others?
 Do you go out of your way to help others?
 You say, “Yes, if it is convenient.”
 However, this love has a quality of fervency that sacrifices self for another person’s welfare.

 Jn 15:13, “Greater love has no one than this, than to lay down one’s life for his friends.”

 Gal 2:20, “I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me.”

-I Jn 3:16 “By this we know love, because He laid down His life for us.
+1 Jn 3:16, “By this we know love, because He laid down His life for us.
 And we also ought to lay down our lives for the brethren.”